vvaasd/quiz-app-1/README.md

 - Responsive Pixel Perfect layout (clamp() + media queries)
 - Modular CSS

-App using fake loading, everything work fast without fake loading
+App using fake loading, everything work fast without fake loading (depends on this free hosting, also the flag images are taken from the wiki - there may be a delay)

 Within this project, trying to simulate real conditions, I completed technical tasks assigned to me and pushed them to remote repository (GitLab).